JumpStart Advanced 1st Grade: Playable characters

-Eleanor: (Voiced by Kath Soucie) A pink elephant wearing a purple dress, bow, and shoes, Eleanor first appeared in Preschool.
+Eleanor (voiced by Kath Soucie): A pink elephant wearing a purple dress, bow, and shoes, Eleanor first appeared in Preschool.
 She loves reading books and eating peanuts, and her powerup is the Power Peanut.
 In this game, she owns a news channel she calls JumpStart Real News Network.
 She may be named after Eleanor Roosevelt, the first lady of Franklin D. Roosevelt, the 32nd President of the United States.

-Pierre: (Voiced by Joshua Seth) A polar bear wearing a multi-colored hat, an orange shirt, blue overalls, and sneakers.
+Pierre (voiced by Joshua Seth): A polar bear wearing a multi-colored hat, an orange shirt, blue overalls, and sneakers.
 He loves music and, apparently, snow, and owns a drum.
 His powerup is the Magic Ice Crystal.
 He is probably named after Pierre, South Dakota.

-Kisha: (Voiced by Hope Levy) A koala who wears purple sandals and a painting shirt with a blue paint stain and a green paint stain.
+Kisha (voiced by Hope Levy): A koala who wears purple sandals and a painting shirt with a blue paint stain and a green paint stain.
 She loves creating art of different forms, and, judging by her shirt and powerup, she seems partial to painting.
 Her powerup is the Magic Paint Tube and takes a bubble bath.

-C.J.: (Voiced by Joshua Seth) A green frog who first appeared in JumpStart 2nd Grade who wears a light-tan hat with a brown band, a tan shirt and pants, and a brown vest, and he is more humanoid than his original design.
+C.J. (voiced by Joshua Seth): A green frog who first appeared in JumpStart 2nd Grade, C.J. wears a light-tan hat with a brown band, a tan shirt and pants, and a brown vest, and he is more humanoid than his original design.
 He is depicted as an explorer, adventurer, and naturalist, and his closest friend is Edison.
 His powerup is Swamp Gas.